moteer/DE-313019-java-basics/4_exercises_arrays_loops.md

    - use primitive arrays and no Collections please :)

 2. Create a method that allows you add a new Person to the class
+3. Create a method that allows you removes a Person from class